-2.1.1.2 Basic Connection Offers - General Service - Single Phase i) Standard Connection Allowance - equivalent value of labour and material to install up to 30 meters of overhead secondary 1/0 triplex and associated overhead transformation and meter for a 200 Amp service.
-This includes the supply and installation of a crossing pole on the road allowance if required.
+2.1.1.2 Basic Connection Offers - General Service - Single Phase

-ii) Variable Connection Fee - Actual costs beyond the Standard Connection Allowance.
+- i) Standard Connection Allowance equivalent value of labour and material to install up to 30 meters of overhead secondary 1/0 triplex and associated overhead transformation and meter for a 200 Amp service.
+This includes the supply and installation of a crossing pole on the road allowance if required. - ii) Variable Connection Fee Any requirements for connection above the Standard Connection Allowance shall be subject to a variable connection fee, calculated as the cost associated with the installation above and beyond the Standard Connection Allowance.
+NPEI will recover this amount from a Customer through a connection charge or equivalent payment, known as a Variable Connection Fee.

-2.1.1.3 Basic Connection Offers - General Service - Three Phase i) Standard Connection Allowance - equivalent value of labour and material to install up to 30 meters of overhead secondary 1/0 quadraplex and associated overhead transformation and meter for a 200 Amp service.
-This includes the supply and installation of a crossing pole on the road allowance if required.
+2.1.1.3 Basic Connection Offers - General Service - Three Phase

-ii) Variable Connection Fee - Actual costs beyond the Standard Connection Allowance.
+- i) Standard Connection Allowance equivalent value of labour and material to install up to 30 meters of overhead secondary 1/0 quadraplex and associated overhead transformation and meter for a 200 Amp service.
+This includes the supply and installation of a crossing pole on the road allowance if required. - ii) Variable Connection Fee Any requirements for connection above the Standard Connection Allowance shall be subject to a variable connection fee, calculated as the cost associated with the installation above and beyond the Standard Connection Allowance.
+NPEI will recover this amount from a Customer through a connection charge or equivalent payment, known as a Variable Connection Fee.